joshchew24/notes/FNH 330/Fermentation.md

 - may produce more aromatic complexity
 	- yeast variety yields different aroma compounds
 - risk of spoilage
+	- can't control what yeasts are on the grape skins
+- risk of stuck fermentation
+	- don't have strong enough strain of *S. cerevisiae*
+	- may not completely ferment
+	- some sugar left in wine, doesn't reach full dryness
+	- sugar is available for bacteria growth
 ##### Fermentation Microorganisms
 - grape surface contains microbes on the **waxy cuticle** (the **bloom**)
 	- yeasts/fungi: ~100 - 10,000 cells